73R3WY/react-native-svg-animations/README.md

 - `width` - the width of the base SVG. (defaults to screen viewport width)
 - `scale` - the scale of the output SVG based on the width and height of the base SVG. (defaults to 1.0 or 100%)
 - `delay` - time in `ms` before starting animation. (defaults to 1000ms or 1s)
+- `pause` - time in `ms` to pause at the end of the animation or at the half point of a rewound animation. (defaults 0)
 - `duration` - time in `ms` to complete the path drawing from starting point to ending point. (defaults to 1000ms or 1s)
 - `fill` - the color fill of the closed path. (defaults to none)
 - `loop` - whether the animation loops infinitely. (defaults to true)
 - `reverse` - Begins drawn and fades as you go . (defaults to false)
-- `rewind` - the path is rewinded when it was complete. (defaults to false)
+- `rewind` - the path is rewound when it was complete. (defaults to false)

 ###### AnimatedSVGPaths